About Windows Vista

 - Internet access capability

-For more information from Microsoft about system requirements, see System requirements for Windows Vista.
+For more about system requirements, see Microsoft's System requirements for Windows Vista.

 For IU students, faculty, and staff, UITS recommends Vista Ultimate, which contains features not available in Vista Business (e.g., Windows Media Center).
 If you're upgrading from Vista Home Premium, you need to upgrade to Vista Ultimate (not Vista Business) if you want to keep Windows Media Center.
 For information about upgrading from an earlier version of Windows, see Microsoft's Installing and reinstalling Windows Vista.